niiknow/lambda-form/README.md

     "validate_honeypot": "honeypot field name",
-    "id": "some guid representing the form id", "name": "User friendly name for this form", "owner_email": "who to notify user's sumission to", "owner_subject": "the subject to notify owner_email with", "owner_body": "actual mjml template or empty to use fallback/owner.mjml", "redir": "https://www.example.com/thank-you-page",
+    "id": "some guid representing the form id", "name": "User friendly name for this form", "owner_email": "who to notify user's submission to", "owner_subject": "the subject to notify owner_email with", "owner_body": "actual mjml template or empty to use fallback/owner.mjml", "redir": "https://www.example.com/thank-you-page",